Opening Laurier Bike Lane in style

 Reading Time: 4 minutes

-Despite some ranting against the lane by the Ottawa Sun, the Sun's multi media journalist Kelly Roche was embraced by CfSC president Hans Moor.
+Despite some ranting against the lane by the Ottawa Sun by reporters, the Sun’s multi media journalist Kelly Roche and the Citizens for Safe Cycling got along just fine

 Approximately 150 people gathered on the hot Sunday afternoon of July 10th, 2011 to witness the opening of the Laurier Bike Lane, which runs through downtown Ottawa.
 This bike lane is the first one of its kind in downtown Ottawa, to accomodate cylists who are not yet comfortable sharing the road with the hectic downtown traffic.

-In his speech, the mayor reitererated the council’s commitment to a long term improvement of access for cyclists and pedestrians in the downtown core, but that the bike lane is a pilot, to learn what works and what could be improved.
+In his speech, the mayor reitererated the council’s commitment to a long term improvement of access for cyclists and pedestrians in the downtown core, but that the bike lane is a pilot for the next two years, to learn what works and what could be improved.

 After the opening, the mayor and city councillors -with the cyclists in tow- cycled the bike lane.
 After the ride, a number of bike ambassadors (in yellow vests) stayed behind at intersections to provide information.

-An estimated 4-5 anti bike lane activists asked city council to ‘give the front door back’ but in good Canadian tradition, all went very harmonious and one activist even joked they weren’t behind the brief sound ‘outage’ that plagued MC Fleury for a minute.
+An estimated 4 to 5 anti-bike lane activists asked city council to ‘give the front door back‘ but in good Canadian tradition, all went very harmonious and one activist even joked they weren’t behind the brief sound ‘outage’ that plagued MC Fleury for a minute.

-Yours truly observed the bike lane users for about an hour on Lyon and Laurier and noticed very few traffic infringements: One cyclist (out of about 50-70) cycled the wrong direction, one through a red light.
-A car cut off a wheelchair on a cross walk (ugly) and one driver stopped on the bike lane half way a block to (illegally) jay walk an older lady to her apartment.
+I observed the bike lane users for about an hour on Lyon and Laurier and noticed very few traffic infringements: One cyclist (out of about 50-70) cycled the wrong direction, one through a red light.
+A car cut off a wheelchair user on a crosswalk and one driver stopped on the bike lane halfway a block to walk an older lady to her apartment across the street.

 Alex de Vries (r), VP of Safe Cycling is talking to Mayor Watson (l).